michaelosunga/open_flood_risk_mapping_in_kenya/training/Session1.md

 - How to quickly install QGIS and it's relevant plugins and toolboxes e.g GRASS and SAGA
 - The basic QGIS tools and functionalities
-- Adding GIS layers in QGIS
+- Adding GIS layers in QGIS (raster and vector data)
-- hOW TO WORK with raster and vector data
-= Data management / QGIS working folder
+- Data management / QGIS working folder
 - How to add base maps in QGIS (Google, OSM, etc.)
 - What are data projections and coordinate systems